Whether it contains real sugar or a substitute, vets say that all chocolate has the potential to be poisonous for dogs.

 - Increased heart rate

 What About the Other Types of Chocolate?

-Why does chocolate kill dogs?
-The answer is, it depends.
-Usually, however, death occurs as a result of consuming a significantly large quantity of chocolate rich in theobromine.
+Death occurs as a result of consuming a significantly large quantity of chocolate rich in theobromine.
 Let’s examine the other types of chocolates and the amounts of theobromine they contain.

-Dark chocolate is packed with theobromine.
 Even a single 500-gram bar of dark chocolate can contain enough theobromine to kill a 70-pound Labrador.